devslopes/lord-of-the-forms-solved-deployed/readme.md

 - Email
 - Phone Number (in a proper middle-earth format XX-XX-XX-X )

-For this assignment we want to a make an extremely user friendly UI.
+For this assignment we want to a make an extremely user friendly UI where we can accomplish the following things.

-- How do we make it as easy as possible to fill out the correct data?
+- Making it as easy as possible to fill out the correct data
-- How do we make things pretty?
+- Everything should look pretty
-- How do we render errors to the user?
+- Input Validation Errors are rendered to the user

 We are going to build out a form that's purpose is to gather and set the `userInformation` of the parent component.